NEONScience/NEON-utilities/neonDataStackR/README.md

 Warning: depending on the data product and data volume, pulling data from the API with `zipsByProduct()` can take a very long time.

+Warning #2: As of October 2017, `zipsByProduct()` is working reliably on Mac OS but unpredictably on Windows.
+We are working on a solution.

 ### Known issues that prevent the use of this package with certain data products:
 * Data files in Stream discharge field collection, DP1.20048, need final line endings.
 Warnings will be generated but the program will still make stacked files.
 This will be resolved when this data product is re-published in the near future.